mattwithrow/sandhill/MY_ACCOUNT_FEATURES.md

 4. **User Saves**: Profile is updated in the database
 5. **Profile Available**: Information can be used throughout the app

+## Authentication Features

+### Username Support
+- **Username Field**: Users can create accounts with a unique username
+- **Flexible Login**: Users can sign in using either their username or email address
+- **Profile Integration**: Username is automatically saved to user profile
+- **Custom UI**: Beautiful, responsive authentication forms

+### Sign Up Process
+1. User enters username, email, and password
+2. Account is created with username as the primary identifier
+3. User profile is automatically created with the username
+4. User is signed in automatically after successful registration

+### Sign In Process
+1. User can enter either username or email in the login field
+2. Password authentication
+3. Seamless transition to authenticated state

 ## Future Enhancements
 - Profile picture upload
 - Additional social media links